Song poem: Production and promotion

 In producing the recordings, musicians often recorded dozens of songs per recording session using minimal resources.
 Using a method called "sight-singing," they wrote the music as they read the lyrics and played along, sometimes finishing a song in just one take.
-Musicians would "sight-sing" Some of the companies recorded new vocals over pre-recorded music backing tracks, using the same music tracks hundreds of times.
-The recordings were then duplicated on 45 RPM vinyl singles or on individual cassette tapes, or they were released on compilation LPs with dozens of other songs by amateur lyric writers.
-Copies were sent to the customer.
-Promises that they would also be sent to radio stations or music industry executives were rarely if ever kept, partly because the recordings would not have been taken seriously by professionals.
+Some of the companies recorded new vocals over pre-recorded music backing tracks, using the same music tracks hundreds of times.
+The recordings were then duplicated on 45 RPM vinyl singles or on individual cassette tapes, or released on compilation LPs with other song poems.
+Copies of the recording were sent to the customer; promises that they would also be sent to radio stations or music industry executives were rarely, if ever, kept.

-Many of the lyrics involve subject matter relating to the passing fads of the day, and thus provide a window into a past pop culture.

-Examples
+Song poem writers

 Noted examples of those who have used the song poem approach include: